Göran Lagerberg: Early life

 Göran Bertil Lagerberg was born on 20 September 1947 in the Swedish city of Gothenburg to parents Bertil Lagerberg Svensson (1916–1990) and Maud Lindell (1915–1998).
 As a kid, he was interested into music and started attending piano lessons at the age of six, attending the same school as Danne Larsson.
 He quickly took up playing guitar on the side, which he found much more interesting than the piano.
 During the late 1950s, the skiffle craze was storming through Europe, particularly Sweden, and affected many young people, including Lagerberg, who began playing the washboard".
 This eventually led him to get invited to his first band, Limmericks, where he assumed that role.
-Following his stint in that band, he began playing guitar with a group called the Sharks who quickly got noticed by future members of Tages.
+Following his stint in that band, he began playing guitar with a group called the Sharks who was quickly noticed by future members of Tages.
 He did this while still in school, attending the Gothenburg Läroverk.
 His work with the group would be postponed until he graduated in June 1965.